KijijiCA/jss-loader/README.md

 };
 ```

-If required, you can change the options key with the `config` query parameter: `"css!jss?config=jssLoaderCustom"`.
+If required, you can change the options key with the `config` query parameter: `"jss-module-loader?config=jssLoaderCustom"`.

 ## External Documentation